nicechay/API.js/README.md

 # API.js
-API.js is a JavaScript library which makes it is easier to use APIs of popular websites
+API.js is a JavaScript library that makes it is easy to use popular APIs.